SidSong01/Motion-Planning/Sampling-Based Local Navigation/readme.md

 tc denotes the minimum time that it will take for the agent to collide with any of its sensed neighbors if it moves at velocity v_cand. v_goal is the goal velocity.

-# how to use
+# How to use
 ```sh
 $ python simulator.py
 ```

-change the .csv file names to get different agents numbers. tune the parameters for getting best performance.
+Change the .csv file names to get different agents numbers. tune the parameters for getting best performance.

-see example.png for a example of crossing agents
+[//]: # (Image References)
+[image1]: ./example.png

+# Result
+![alt text][image1]
+Screenshot of running with crossing agents.